patricmutwiri/My-Buzz/README.md

-# Load Job offers
+# What's Buzzing

-Load a list of job opportunities from the database.
+Load a list of articles from the database.

-## Loads
+## Loads Articles based on counties

-- Position.
-- Ref.
-Number
-- Business Name.
-- Description.
+- Title.
-- Requirements
+- Date posted
-- Deadline
+- Content.
 - Status

 >> get in touch if installation becomes rocky